totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Source_MQTT

 The Source_MQTT window demonstrates how to configure SAS Event Stream Processing (ESP) to receive messages over the MQTT protocol.
 MQTT is a lightweight publish/subscribe messaging protocol commonly used in IoT applications due to its low overhead and ease of use.
 This source window is useful for streaming data into ESP from MQTT-compatible devices, brokers, or simulated publishers.
-Please note that TCP/IP port 1883 must be open for communication on your system in order to connect to the MQTT broker.
+TCP/IP port 1883 must be open for communication on your system in order to connect to the MQTT broker.

 Explore the settings for the Source_MQTT window by doing the following steps:

 1. Open the project in SAS Event Stream Processing Studio and select the Source_MQTT window.
 2. Expand **Input Data (Publisher) Connectors**.
 Notice the connector named MQTTinput.
 3. Select MQTTinput from the table, and then click ![edit](img/edit.png).
 In the **Connector Configuration** window, notice the following properties: